dorianpb/cem/README.md

 * Individual part textures are not supported (you can only specify texture and texture size in the .jem file).
 * Sprites are not supported.
-* Mirroring textures over the 'v' axis is not supported.
 * The `attach` option is not supported.
 * This mod will auto create features like the charge aura around a creeper, and the pig's saddle model so that it fits with your custom model, which Optifine doesn't do
 	* Mobs like Drowned support customization of their outer layers (drowned_outer.jem would work here).